David Bowie’s fourth album secured his fate as a legendary songwriter. 50 years on we reflect on the making of a classic, Hunky Dory.

 The previous record – The Man Who Sold The World – had already begun spinning the webs of myth.
-Despite this, Bowie had been in the business seven years already and was somewhat disillusioned.
+Despite this, David Bowie had been in the business seven years already and was somewhat disillusioned.
 Bowie had recently fired his manager of five years, Ken Pitt.
-His replacement, the cigar chomping Tony Defries, had made some big claims, however nothing of interstellar importance had yet materialised.
+His replacement, the cigar-chomping Tony Defries, had made some big claims, however, nothing of interstellar importance had yet materialised.

-In fact, his biggest move thus far was to squeeze out Tony Visconti for his financial weight.
+In fact, his biggest move thus far was to squeeze out Tony Visconti.
 Thus Bowie was left without a producer, a friend.
 Floating through limbo he resorted to playing small pubs around South London for a few pounds a night.

 In a particularly blue moment, Bowie admitted to journalist Steve Peacock that he felt, “washed-up – a disillusioned old rocker”.